ViditaShetty/ASL-machine-learning-project/README.md

-# asl-project
+# ASL-machine-learning-project
-A machine learning project aimed at recognizing finger spelling
+A machine learning project aimed at recognizing finger spelling.